sifferman/labs-with-cva6/guides/synthesis.md

 end
 ```

-## Clocks and Reset
+## Clock and Reset

-Clocks and reset nets are highly sensitive global nets, and are often optimized better when they are only used in `always_ff` blocks and not `always_comb` blocks.
+Clock and reset nets hold highly sensitive global signals, and are better optimized when they are only used in `always_ff` blocks and not `always_comb` blocks.

 When synthesizing your design, you often want to manually tell your synthesis software which nets are clocks.
 (Vivado example: [ucsbieee/mapache64 `"clk_constraints.xdc"`](https://github.com/ucsbieee/mapache64/blob/6ab8816c592a68c5168a956eed243ba345927583/hardware-level/rtl/top/synth/boards/cmod_a7/clk_constraints.xdc).)